michaelnugent/mcp-net/README.md

 The MCP proxy forwards data from stdin to a specified HTTP endpoint and returns responses to stdout.
 It implements a simple proxy that can be used to communicate with remote MCP-compatible servers.

+### Why golang?

+This code runs on the client side.
+Many languages require a runtime and correct set of libraries installed to do this.
+Go compiles to a single executable file.
+This cuts down on deployment difficulties, user support requests, breaking updates to the runtime or other issues that are usually taken care of by providing an http endpoint instead of deployment.

 ### Usage

 ```bash